-18. We re-iterate that the basic objective of restructuring is to preserve economic value of units, not evergreening of problem accounts.
+18. It has been reiterated that the basic objective of restructuring is to preserve economic value of units, not ever-greening of problem accounts.
 This can be achieved by banks and the borrowers only by careful assessment of the viability, quick detection of weaknesses in accounts and a time-bound implementation of restructuring packages.